stephenamills/dotfiles/README.md

-# My dotfiles

-This collection contains my shell configuration files and command and app lists.
+This repo contains my shell configurations and packages.

-This repo is really for personal use but here in case someone finds these useful.
+These are for my personal use cases, but here in case someone finds them useful.

-# Usage
+### Usage

-Homebrew is required to install dependencies the two shell configuration files rely on.
+[Homebrew](https://brew.sh) is required to install dependencies the two shell configuration files rely on.

 Clone this repository and copy `.zprofile` and `.zshrc` to your home directory.